axonops/documentation/docs/monitoring/servicechecks/notifications.md

-## Intro

-Service checks are automatically checked and this checks will return on of the three statuses:
+Service checks will notify with one of the three statuses:

 !!! info "Service Statuses."